Whoaa512/starred/README.md

 - [Stellarium/stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
 It is available for Linux/Unix, Windows and macOS.
 With Stellarium, you really see what you can see with your
 - [wernerturing/multi-delogo](https://github.com/wernerturing/multi-delogo) - Detect and remove logos from videos, even if they change position several times
 - [chdb-io/chdb](https://github.com/chdb-io/chdb) - chDB is an in-process OLAP SQL Engine 🚀 powered by ClickHouse
-- [mozilla-ai/llamafile](https://github.com/mozilla-ai/llamafile) - Distribute and run LLMs with a single file.
 - [ml-explore/mlx](https://github.com/ml-explore/mlx) - MLX: An array framework for Apple silicon
 - [PurpleI2P/i2pd](https://github.com/PurpleI2P/i2pd) - 🛡 I2P: End-to-End encrypted and anonymous Internet
 - [omnigres/omnigres](https://github.com/omnigres/omnigres) - The All-in-One Database